 While not covering every nuance of SaaS SEO, what you’ve learned so far about both the technical and content aspects of SEO will put you in a good position to create a solid strategy for your SaaS business.
 By focusing on creating high-quality, optimized content and addressing any technical SEO issues on your website, you can set yourself on a path towards dominating the SERPs.
 However, you won’t get your ranking up with that alone.

 Google takes lots into account when ranking websites.
 The on-site content plays a big part but doesn’t cover every base.
 One thing you must build into your strategy alongside content creation is link building.
 Even the highest quality, best-optimized pages won’t rank with no backlinks.

 It’s true that people will naturally want to link to outstanding content.
 You can’t, however, adopt a ‘build it and they will come’ attitude.
 You must at least get the ball rolling with some active outreach.
 Yes, horror of horrors, that does mean asking for some links.

 Take the SaaS brand, Canva, as an example.
 They have a remarkable SaaS SEO track record, and building backlinks is a big part of why.
-In fact, a recent analysis claimed that the brand has over 4.24m of them.
+In fact, according to ahrefs, the brand has over 14m of them. !
 That’s thanks to a shared focus on great content and personalized outreach.

 Canva employs SEO specialists devoted to growing traffic.
 Part of their job descriptions is to earn backlinks for the brand’s content.
 They do so by first identifying blog posts, pages, or other material relevant to their niche.
 Then, they reach out to the writers or owners of the content to request they include a Canva link.